Exploring Deep Models for Practical Gait Recognition: Deep Models for Practical Gait Recognition

-\textbf{Empirical Principle $\#2$.} The order of frames in a sequence can be regarded as the inherent time stamps, precisely guiding the fusion of locally adjacent frames for a fine-grained extraction of motion features.
-We suggest adequately using the sequential priors instead of ignoring them completely.
-DeepGaitV2-3D and its P3D counterpart are two of the most direct instances for deep gait temporal modeling.
+In summary, this paper regards the order of gait frames as the inherent time stamps, precisely guiding the fusion of locally adjacent frames for fine-grained extraction of motion features.
+The results emphasize the deals of adequately using sequential priors instead of completely ignoring them.
+In our experiments, DeepGaitV2-3D and its P3D counterpart serve as two direct examples of sequence-based gait models, not only showcasing their effectiveness but also endowing the conclusions with generality and practicality.